survivejs/webpack-book/manuscript/developing_with_webpack/04_configuring_hmr.md

     'webpack-dev-server/client?http://localhost:8080',

-    // Hot reload only when compiled successfully 'webpack/hot/only-dev-server'
+    // Hot reload only when compiled successfully 'webpack/hot/only-dev-server',

     // Alternative with refresh on failure
-    // 'webpack/hot/dev-server'
+    // 'webpack/hot/dev-server',
   ],
-  // Rest of the entries
+  // The rest of the entries
   ...
 }
 ```